xaur/decred-proposals/market-makers/arguments.md

 Special case of the above, but is worth an explicit mention.

-> if you were a Decred contractor and had some DCR you needed to sell every month to pay your rent and expenses it wouldn't be great if you put in a market order and the price dropped 5%+. (@jz on [2019-08-10](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd))
+> I sell decred every month to pay my bills and can attest to the fact that you'll see slippage of between 1-5%, even with just a few thousand dollars (@lukebp on [2019-08-07](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156521486110122VVuTY:decred.org))

 ### Pro: Attract more investors